Celery is perhaps one of the most versatile vegetables right now in terms of what you can make.

 Celery Seed Extract

-According to the University of Maryland Medical Center, celery seeds how a number of benefits that include :
+According to the University of Maryland Medical Center, celery seeds, how some benefits that include :

 - Arthritis and gout treatment